4. Live Concepts

 MIDI keys and controllers that have been mapped to Live’s controls are not available for recording via MIDI tracks.
 These messages are filtered out before the incoming MIDI is passed on to the MIDI tracks.

-Live offers, in addition to this general purpose mapping technique, dedicated support for Ableton Push (see Chapter 27), the Akai APC series (see Chapter 28), and Novation Launchpad (see Chapter 29), which allows for mouse-free operation of the program.
+Live offers, in addition to this general purpose mapping technique, dedicated support for Ableton Push (see Chapter 27) and Push 2.

 4.15 Saving and Exporting